danielbereza50/courseProjects/README.md

 WP REST API:

-Append and website URL with(functionality comes with WP Core):
+Append the website URL with(functionality comes with WP Core):

 website_name/wp-json/wp/v2/

-to see JSON with that website
+to see this endpoint

 For Project Management: